rzr707/linux-vpn-2017-autumn/README.md

 # Server side

 The server application is runned like daemon (service).
-It has to be installed on UNIX-specified operating systems, such like Ubuntu, Debian etc.
+It has to be installed on UNIX-specified operating systems, such like Ubuntu, Debian etc. You can install precompiled VPN server (package is stored at VPN_Server/debpackage/ directory) and run it like a daemon or compile it by yourself and run it from terminal manager such like 'tmux'.

+## .deb package installation

+To install precompiled debian package you need to execute this command in terminal (with root privileges in directory with .deb package):

+  * apt-get install -y systemd && dpkg -i apriorit-vpnservice_1.0-1_amd64.deb

+After this VPN server will be runned like a daemon.
+To stop daemon use this command:

+  * systemctl stop apriorit-vpnservice.service

+If you need to reconfigure server run parameters, edit file "/etc/systemd/system/apriorit-vpnservice.service" .
+The parameters and default values are listed in this readme below.
+After edit you have to restart service or reboot the system.

-## Server side installation
+## Server side building

 1. Fetch dependent wolfssl and wolfssljni libraries (run from root repo dir).